bettaibi/snake-game/README.md

 # snake-game
-Build a snack game using javascript is a very good example to learn about Html Canvas.
+Build a snacke game using javascript is a very good example to learn about Html Canvas.